Census of Antique Works of Art and Architecture Known in the Renaissance

 The Census of Antique Works of Art and Architecture Known in the Renaissance (abbreviated Census) is an interdisciplinary research project dedicated to the study of the reception of antiquity in the Renaissance.
-At the heart of the project is its scholarly database recording the antique works of art and architecture known in the Renaissance in relation with the early-modern sources documenting them.
+At the heart of the project is its scholarly database recording antique works of art and architecture known in the Renaissance in relation with the early modern sources documenting them.

 The project is based at the Institute of Art and Visual History at the Humboldt University of Berlin.

 Scope

-The Census project came about as a means to acquire more clarity about the actual knowledge of antiquity of Renaissance artists.
-Since its inception, the project has therefore pursued the goal of registering all antique monuments known in the Renaissance and the Renaissance documents relating to them.
+The Census project came about as a means to acquire more clarity about the actual knowledge of antiquity during the Renaissance era.
+Since its inception, the project has pursued the goal of registering all antique monuments known in the Renaissance and the Renaissance documents relating to them.
 After focusing on figurative art and its reception up until 1527 in the early phase, the temporal limit was later moved to around 1600 and other classes of art, mainly architecture, were included.
-In 2015, the Census database contained approximately 15,000 records of antique monuments as well as approximately 36,000 visual and written sources from the Renaissance and it is still being extended today.
+In 2015, the Census database contained approximately 15,000 records of antique monuments as well as approximately 36,000 visual and written sources from the Renaissance and is continuously extended today.
 The ancient monuments cover sculpture, architecture, epigraphs, coins, paintings and mosaics.
 The Renaissance documents include drawings, prints, sculptures, paintings and medals as well as collection inventories, travelogues, artists' biographies and archival documents.

-Through collaborations with neighbouring projects such as Corpus Winckelmann and Corpus Medii Aevi, the time span covered in the Census database today extends beyond the Renaissance to the Middle Ages on the one hand, and to the 18th century on the other.
+In addition to the records concerning the core topic of the Census database, collaborating projects have also added records that relate to earlier and later historical periods.
+Between c.
+2009–2015, records related to medieval works of art were entered into the database in cooperation with the project "Corpus Medii Aevi."
+Between c.
+2009–2016, records related to the reception of antiquity by Johann Joachim Winckelmann and other antiquarians of his time were added by the project "Corpus Winckelmann."

+When the new database with the new interface was released, the terminology regarding the Early Modern objects was changed from "documents" to "postclassical works".
+This change roots in the recent shift in methodology, reflecting new research approaches, which emphasise Renaissance artistic invention over reception.
+That leads to a closer examination of the works themselves and underline their own artistic standing as works of art.